abs-lang/abs/docs/types/array.md

 ### sort()

 Sorts the array.
-Only supported on arrays of only integers or only strings:
+Only supported on arrays of only numbers or only strings:

 ``` bash